 The time series shows monthly averages of satellite-derived surface chlorophyll concentration estimates by year

-Time series: This time series shows the average concentration levels of chlorophyll ɑ for the Great Lakes region.
+Time series: This time series shows the average concentration levels of chlorophyll ɑ for Lake Michigan.
 During the last five years there has been no significant trend and values have remained within the 10th and 90th percentiles of all observed data in the time series.

-Gauge: The gauge value of 30 indicates that between 2015 and 2020 the average concentration levels of chlorophyll a in the Great Lakes region were lower than the long term median of all chlorophyll ɑ concentration levels between 1998 and 2020.
+Gauge: The gauge value of 22 indicates that between 2015 and 2020 the average concentration levels of chlorophyll a in Lake Michigan were much lower than the long term median of all chlorophyll ɑ concentration levels between 1998 and 2020.

 Description of Indicator